gbmhunter/blog/content/electronics/components/piezoelectric-speakers/_index.md

 A non-standard and slightly convoluted method for driving a piezo speaker using a half-bridge driver IC:

 {{% figure src="piezo-drive-circuit-half-bridge-ic.jpg" caption="A non-standard and slightly convoluted method for driving a Piezo speaker using a half-bridge driver IC."  width="500px" %}}

+## How To Drive Piezos With Feedback (3-lead)

+Some piezos have a third lead, also called the feedback electrode[^bib-murata-piezoelectric-sound-components].
+They are sometimes called "self-driven" piezos and are designed to be connected to a "self-drive circuit".
+The benefit of self-driven piezos is that they are naturally driven at their resonant frequency, at where you get the highest SPL (volume).

 ## How To Drive A Buzzer